lukkuz1/JourneyFy/README.md

 - [License](#license)

 ## Introduction
 JourneyFy is a mobile application designed to help users plan, book, and complete journeys.
 Whether you are traveling for leisure or business, JourneyFy allows you to create journeys that other users can join, making your travel planning social and interactive.
+Same as BlaBlaCar.

 ## Features
 - Create and manage journeys